videolan/x265/doc/reST/cli.rst

 .. option:: --input-csp <integer|string>

-	YUV only: Source color space.
-Only i420, i422, and i444 are supported at this time.
-The internal color space is always the same as the source color space (libx265 does not support any color space conversions).

-	0. i400
+	Chroma Subsampling (YUV only):  Only 4:0:0(monochrome), 4:2:0, 4:2:2, and 4:4:4 are supported at this time.
+	The chroma subsampling format of your input must match your desired output chroma subsampling format (libx265 will not perform any chroma subsampling conversion), and it must be supported by the HEVC profile you have specified.

+	0. i400 (4:0:0 monochrome) - Not supported by Main or Main10 profiles
-	1. i420 **(default)**
+	1. i420 (4:2:0 default)    - Supported by all HEVC profiles
-	2. i422
-	3. i444
+	2. i422 (4:2:2)            - Not supported by Main, Main10 and Main12 profiles
+	3. i444 (4:4:4)            - Supported by Main 4:4:4, Main 4:4:4 10, Main 4:4:4 12, Main 4:4:4 16 Intra profiles
 	4. nv12
 	5. nv16